Mosibi/blog.mosibi.nl/_drafts/2021-10-29-cilium-bpg.md

 ![]({{ site.baseurl }}/assets/cilium-bgp-hubble-default.png)

-## Conclusion
+## Final words
-Setting up Cilium combined with BGP is very easy with the integrated MetalLB and does not require expensive network hardware to set up.
-Cilium/BGP combined with the disabling of kube-proxy, lowers the latency to your cloud based services and gives an clear view of what is exposed to the outside world by only announcing the LoadBalancers ip addresses.
-And although not necessarily needed with this setup, I still would use an Ingress Controller like NGINX or Traefik, exposed by BGP of course, for most of my HTTP services, since those have great value at the protocol level, for example to rewrite URLs or ratelimit service requests.
+Due to the integrated MetalLB, it is very easy to set up Cilium with BGP.
+Plus, you don’t need expensive network hardware.
+Cilium/BGP, combined with the disabling of kube-proxy, lowers the latency to your cloud based Services and gives a clear view of what is exposed to the outside world by only announcing the LoadBalancers ip addresses.
+Although an Ingress Controller is not required with this set-up, I still would recommend one for most HTTP Services.
+They have great value at the protocol level for rewriting URLs or rate limiting requests.
+Examples are NGINX or Traefik (exposed by BGP of course).

-It is very exiting to see that cloud native networking, but also networking within Linux is still improving.
+All in all, it is very exciting to see that cloud native networking, but also networking within Linux is still improving!